CharlesTaylor7/acronymia/README.md

 - [ ] The number of letters in the acronym is itself random, between 3 to 8.
 - [ ] Make the random selection enforce pronounceability.
 (For now the game could be called initialismia).

+## Initial Feedback

+###  Dark Mode
+- 7/8 of playtesters  requested Dark mode.

+### Positive Feedback
+- People found it easy to use

+### Bugs
+- Submission counter would often not update in realtime.
+- Websocket disconnects if you're away for more than 10 seconds. e.g. If you switch to another app on your phone.
+But I can try to make it automatically reconnect when the browser regains focus.
+- Timer desyncs.
+This means the browser interval got cleared and not reset.
+- On mobile ios Safari, Judge wasn't recognized for round.
+- Scoreboard results at the end were way undercounted.

+### Tweaks
+- Increase time to show winners before starting a new round, 10 seconds instead of 5.
+- Decrease time for judge to select winner.
+- Have a separate Change name button.
+It's not obvious that you can click Join to rename yourself.
+- Able to see your point total during game play

+### Feature requests
+- Configurable Letter Distribution
+- Audio cues when you need to make a decision.
+- Differing acronym lengths.
+Between 2-6 letters.
+- Prompts / themes per round.
+- Audience Vote mechanic for additional scoring
+- Penalties for using multiple words for a single letter of the acronym
+- Double points per the second round of play

 ## Implementation Notes